 Queeriosity is a place for queer and questioning youth to simply be and have their emerging artistic and activist voices celebrated.
 We aim to create safe spaces for LGBTQ youth to tell their stories to a supportive group of their peers and allies.
-If you’ve felt your identity overcrowding the tiny boxes of American love and sexuality, Queeriosity is for you.
+Queeriosity takes the form of both a six-week writing workshop and a curated performance showcase.

 SIX-WEEK WRITING WORKSHOP

 We facilitate a writing & performance workshop that explores how self-identified LGBTQ youth develop a deeper awareness of their sexual identities while celebrating their queerness.
 Workshop includes a stipend for participation.
 Applications for 2015 have closed.

 If selected for this program, you will receive:

 • 18 hours worth of personal and artistic development education